Promotion using social media

 If there is a local personality who might be able to boost your recruitment campaign, or shout about guiding in another way, why not follow them and ask them for their support?

-Using #hashtags and @replies
+Using #Hashtags and @replies

-Using the @ symbol allows you to mention or reply to another Twitter user.
 For example, if you wanted to reply to something from the main Girlguiding Twitter feed, you'd start your tweet with @Girlguiding.
 If you want to mention Girlguiding, just put @Girlguiding in the middle of your tweet, or anywhere else it makes sense!

 Stay safe online

 New technologies bring great opportunities, but also new risks for our young members.
 It’s great to hear your stories and see your photos, but please remember that social networks such as Facebook and Twitter are public sites and any information you share is shared at your own risk.